pydantic/pydantic/docs/usage/validators.md

 print(DemoDataclass(product_id=2468))
 #> DemoDataclass(product_id='02468')
 ```

 ## Validation Context

-New in V2, you can pass a context object to the validation methods which can be accessed from the `info`
+You can pass a context object to the validation methods which can be accessed from the `info`
 argument to decorated validator functions:

 ```python